John Moffat (mining pioneer): The Tinaroo field

 The area was known to have abundant resources of tin on what became known as the Tinaroo field, site of today's Lake Tinaroo.
 While prospecting there, Jack and Newell met John Atherton, an early settler knew that the first European explorer in that region, James Venture Mulligan had noticed rich deposits of tin ore on the Wild River, higher up in the 'wild ranges' in 1875.
 Atherton led Jack and Newell on an exploratory expedition to the area in 1879 but the party failed to find the rich alluvial deposits that had been noted by Mulligan.
 In 1880, a second expedition located the deposit and secured a claim for Moffat and Company.
 The town of Herberton was officially laid out in August of that year.

 Great Northern mining company

 Upon receiving samples of the ore and assaying them himself, John Moffat immediately departed for Herberton.
-Realizing the value of the lode and the abundant resources he was surrounded by, he instigated the Great Northern Mining company, arranged to have a mill and smelter built and embarked on a fact-finding and purchasing trip in Europe.
+Realising the value of the lode and the abundant resources he was surrounded by, he instigated the Great Northern Mining company, arranged to have a mill and smelter built and embarked on a fact-finding and purchasing trip in Europe.